 Should I pay privately or get legal aid?

 One of the most stressful things in life is to be accused of crime or even invited for an interview under caution.
 For many people the loss of reputation and career opportunities are as bad as any potential penalty.
-At Moss & Co’s Private Client Crime department we provide a highly professional private client service.
+Our Private Client Crime department we provide a highly professional private client service.
+See our most recent blog and private cases

 Why private client?